Get free access to

 Public entities, international organizations, non-profit organizations, pension funds and investments funds that are main parent entities are excluded from the application of top-up tax.

 The entity qualified for top-up tax application will be obliged to submit a notification with the information necessary for the calculation of the top-up tax, together with the tax return, within 15 months after the end of the relevant tax period.
-For the first tax period, which is 2024 (for entities applying calendar year), the deadline is extended by three calendar months (i.e. until the end of June 2023).
+For the first tax period, which is 2024 (for entities applying calendar year), the deadline is extended by three calendar months (i.e. until the end of June 2026).

-The tax rates applicable for income derived in 2023 are:
+The tax rates applicable for income derived in 2025 are:

-Income from capital is taxed at flat rate of 19%.
-Income from dividends paid out of pre-2004 profits and profits derived from January 1, 2017 to December 31, 2023 is taxed at 7% (35% applies if dividends are from foreign sources of non-cooperating state).
-For income from dividends derived from profits for periods starting after January 1, 2024, a tax rate of 10% applies (while the rate of 35% still applies for dividends from foreign sources of non-cooperating states).
+Income from dividends paid out of pre-2004 profits, profits derived from January 1, 2017 to December 31, 2023 and profits derived from January 1, 2025 is taxed at 7% (35% applies if dividends are from foreign sources of non-cooperating state).
+For income from dividends derived from profits for period 2024, a tax rate of 10% applies (while the rate of 35% still applies for dividends from foreign sources of non-cooperating states).

-Moreover, an additional tax of 5% is to be paid by the representatives of constitutional bodies (e.g. the President, Members of Parliament) on their employment income.
 Certain types of income are not aggregated but are subject to a final withholding tax of 19% or of 7% resp.
 10% in the case of dividends paid out by domestic company.

-Individuals who have their permanent residence or habitual abode in Slovakia are treated as residents.
+Individuals who have their permanent residence, a real residence or habitual abode in Slovakia are treated as residents.
 An individual has his habitual abode in Slovakia if they are present in Slovakia for at least 183 days (in aggregate) in a calendar year (except individuals who stay there for the purposes of studying or receiving medical treatment).

-Starting from January 1, 2018, in addition to the above two mentioned criteria also the criterion of a real residence shall be examined.
-If an individual is provided with permanent accommodation on the territory of the Slovak Republic that does not only serve for occasional accommodation due to short-term visits, they will be treated as a resident, as well.
+A real residence shall be examined, if an individual is provided with permanent accommodation on the territory of the Slovak Republic that does not only serve for occasional accommodation due to short-term visits and it is evident that individual intends to stay here permanently, they will be treated as a resident, as well.

 All other individuals are treated as non-residents.